jeremiedecock/snippets/kubernetes/4.2_ingress_traefik/README.md

 ```

 Check that its IngressClass exists: `kubectl get ingressclass`

+That class is named after the Helm release, not after the chart: the command
+above creates a release called `traefik`, hence the `ingressClassName: traefik`
+in `ingress.yml`.
+If you install under another release name, adjust
+`ingressClassName` to match — otherwise no controller picks the Ingress up and
+it silently stays unrouted.

 Note: only run one Ingress controller at a time while learning.
 If ingress-nginx
 from the previous example is still installed, remove it first to avoid confusion.